csosto-pk/pq-mlkem-ikev2/draft-kampanakis-ml-kem-ikev2.md

 - The Key Exchange Data is the 32 or 56 octets as described in Section 6 of [RFC7748].

 IKE_INTERMEDIATE fragmented as per {{?RFC7383}} carrying ML-KEM in rfc9370 of how to combine it.

+ML-KEM-768 and ML-KEM-1024 Key Exchange Method identifiers SHOULD be used in IKE_INTERMEDIATE exchanges.
+They SHOULD NOT be used in IKE_SA_INIT exchanges because they could be introducing fragmentation.

 ## Key derivation